Ask. Learn. Improve

 • Purpose-built for specific clinical use cases

-Some healthcare organizations are building their own retrieval-augmented generation (RAG) systems using open-source tools like LangChain, LlamaIndex, or Haystack.
+Some healthcare organizations build their own retrieval-augmented generation (RAG) systems using open-source tools like LangChain, LlamaIndex, or Haystack.
 This approach offers maximum control and customization.

 What it does well: